nikita-sh/CSC258/README.md

 # CSC258
 Projects and code for CSC258

-This will mostly contain labs and the course final project, consisting mainly of Verilog and Assembly.
+This repository will mostly contain labs and the course final project, consisting mainly of Verilog and Assembly.